The First Amendment

 Who does the First Amendment protect?

 Anyone in the United States receives First Amendment protection because the First Amendment simply says what the government may not do.
-In other words, the government may not infringe on First Amendment freedoms in a way that affects any person or organization – citizens and noncitizens, children and adults, activists and the apolitical alike.
+In other words, the government may not infringe on First Amendment freedoms in a way that affects any person or organization.

 How did the First Amendment come about?